roblaing/webgames/README.md

 But that is usually not a good way to write a specification, because it is very difficult to deduce from it what the program should or should not do in every situation.</q>

+An initial frustration that I hit with Jasmine is that the html file it uses to build its DOM isn't the one the code it is testing will use, but what it calls <em>SpecRunner.html</em> (which I rename index.html and put in a subdirectory called test since I don't like calling unit tests specifications).

+What this means is code like <code>const canvas = document.querySelector("#board");</code> sets canvas to null because there's no <code>&lt;canvas id="board">&lt;/canvas></code> in the test environment's html file, which in turn breaks
+<code>const ctx = canvas.getContext("2d");</code>, which in turn breaks all the graphics related functions.

+My hack to work around this was to put the html code of elements I accessed in my JavaScript file in Jasmine's html file, which would then be rendered at the top of the file unless I removed them